roman-mlyuzan/react-deepdive-2025/README.md

 ## About

-I'm a senior full-stack developer with 6 years of TypeScript/JavaScript experience, specializing in Angular (versions 5-19).
+I'm a senior front-end developer with 7+ years of TypeScript/JavaScript experience, specializing in Angular (versions 5-19).
 While I have prior React exposure, I'm now working through React fundamentals to advanced patterns methodically—ensuring zero gaps and building production-ready expertise.

 This repository documents my learning journey, comparative insights between Angular and React, and serves as a comprehensive reference for future projects.